-- (a) To establish a Toilet Strategy Study Group (TSSG) from within its departmental structures and for the management and senior staff to share knowledge, experiences and current working practices developing this strategy. - (b) To develop a holistic approach to the current and future toilet provision strategy for both the town centres and the wider county area, gaining knowledge through consultations and utilizing this interdepartmental group to deliver an efficient and affordable service. - (c) To regularly engage with key stakeholders from owners/operators, public buildings, businesses and other representative bodies working and living within the area, investigating and considering potential partnerships with interested parties.
+- (a) To establish an Officer Study Group from within its departmental structures and for the management and senior staff to share knowledge, experiences and current working practices developing this strategy. - (b) To develop a holistic approach to the current and future toilet provision strategy for both the town centres and the wider county area, gaining knowledge through consultations and utilizing this interdepartmental group to deliver an efficient and affordable service. - (c) To regularly engage with key stakeholders from owners/operators, public buildings, businesses and other representative bodies working and living within the area, investigating and considering potential partnerships with interested parties.